-Actual Cash Value vs Replacement Cost Differences
+Actual Cash Value and Replacement Cost Differences

 Assume the following example – You purchased a machine 20 years ago for $500.
 You realize that the machine cannot be used further.
 So, how much will you be reimbursed for?
-In case of Replacement cost, you will be reimbursed with the entire value of a new machine like the quality it was before.
+In the Replacement cost, you will be refunded with the entire value of a new machine like the quality it was before.
 Replacement cost will make you able to purchase a new machine for $500.
 For Actual Cash Value, you will be reimbursed for the value of a 20-year-old machine in the same condition as it stopped working.
 In this case, the policyholder may receive only around $50

 Actual Cash Value vs Replacement Cost Infographics